-As the world begins to open its borders to eager travelers, many of the globe’s biggest travel companies have seen their share prices rocket.
+As the world begins to open its borders to eager travellers, many of the globe’s biggest travel companies have seen their share prices rocket.
 IAGs value rose by 3% and TUI’s shares also increased by 4% as a result of the news that travel restrictions in places in the world were to be lifted.

 So what does this mean for business and how can it be capitalized on to ensure the Travel industry rises from the ashes like a vaccinated Phoenix post-Covid-19?
 The rise of value in these travel companies means the parallel growth of investment into Travel Technology, which presents a huge opportunity for the sector as a whole.
 The industry will have to adjust to the new demands that post-Covid presents such as the increased likelihood of holiday cancellations, socially distanced queuing at airports and more digital forms of booking trips abroad.
 However, as Israel has proven in the past and still proves today, with any problem comes with it an opportunity.
 Not only will the travel sector need technology to help rebuild itself after a year of paralysis, but new technologies will play a pivotal role in making sure that the travel industry doesn’t fall back into the dark abyss of 2020.